YeoLab/singlecell_pnm/README.md

     1. (phenotype, modality) vs (phenotype, other modalities)
     2. (phenotype, modality) vs (other phenotype, modality)
     3. (modality in any phenotype) vs (other modality in any phenotype)

+#### Enrichment of this modality, within phenotype

+i.e. *"What GO categories are iPSC bimodal events enriched for, compared to other modalities in iPSC?"*

+#### Enrichment of this modality, across phenotypes

+i.e. *"What GO categories are iPSC bimodal events enriched for, compared to bimodal events in NPC and MN?"*

+#### Enrichment of this modality vs all other modalities across phenotypes

+i.e. *"What GO categories are bimodal events in iPSC, NPC and MN enriched for, over other modalities in those celltypes?"*

 ### 2.6 Figure 2, part 6